I get a lot of requests from people asking me which is the best Italian cooking course to do or which is the best Italian cook book to buy.

 So I set about sharing a handful of those I love; all these courses are run by genuine people.
 They share their love for food with a passion and the dishes that come out of their kitchen's will leave your mouth watering!

 Particularly wonderful is Chef Francesco...

-We have a friend, a chef trained in traditional Italian cooking - both in the "official" sense (he's had a chef's training) and, more importantly, trained by his Mamma and Nonna.
+We have a friend who is a chef trained in traditional Italian cooking, both in the "official" sense (he's had chef's training) and, more importantly, trained by his Mamma and Nonna.

-Chef Francesco can offer you the most incredible cooking experience: either in his country cottage, tucked away in a beautiful corner of Tuscany, or else he is happy to cook for you in your residence/villa/apartment in Tuscany.
-If you are interested please contact me below...
+Chef Francesco can offer you the most incredible cooking experience: either in his country cottage, tucked away in a beautiful corner of Tuscany, or else he is happy to cook for you in your residence, villa, or apartment in Tuscany.
+If you are interested, please contact me below.

 This is a fabulous place to learn to cook in the traditional Le Marche (Marchigiana) way.